-- Confess all our sins, beginning with the mortal sins (which must be confessed in kind and number).
-Next we may confess our venial sins.
+- Confess all your sins, beginning with the mortal sins (which must be confessed in kind and number).
+Next you may confess your venial sins.

-- Pray the Act of Contrition or a prayer of sorrow in our own words.
+- Pray the Act of Contrition or a prayer of sorrow in your own words.

 - Listen carefully to the words of Absolution prayed by the priest.